ppy/osu-wiki/wiki/Beatmapping/Overall_Difficulty/en.md

 | 100 | `100ms + 40ms * (5 - OD) / 5` |
 | 300 | `50ms + 30ms * (5 - OD) / 5` |

-In osu!standard, overall difficulty also affects spinners, in which they must be spun more to fill up the gauge in time.
-In osu!taiko, the denden will also need more hits to clear it.
-The difficulty of spinners is defined through the following formulas:
+In [osu!standard](/wiki/Game_Modes/osu!), overall difficulty also affects spinners, in which they must be spun more to fill up the gauge in time.
+In [osu!taiko](/wiki/Game_Modes/osu!taiko), the denden will also need more hits to clear it.
+The difficulty of spinners is defined by the following formulas:

 - OD < 5: `spins_per_second = 5 - 2 * (5 - OD) / 5`
 - OD = 5: `spins_per_second = 5`